pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       associators   Get the associated classes for CLASSNAME. delete        Delete a single CIM class.
-      enumerate     Enumerate classes from the WBEM Server. find          Find all classes that match CLASSNAME-REGEX. get           Get and display a single CIM class. invokemethod  Invoke the class method named methodname. references    Get the reference classes for CLASSNAME.
+      enumerate     Enumerate classes from the WBEM Server. find          Find all classes that match CLASSNAME-GLOB. get           Get and display a single CIM class. invokemethod  Invoke the class method named methodname. references    Get the reference classes for CLASSNAME.